google/truth/comparison.md

 ## Overview

-As a [fluent] assertion library, Truth is similar to [AssertJ], which was forked from [FEST].
-An assertion written with those libraries looks like this:
+Truth is similar to [AssertJ].
+An assertion written with either library looks like this:

 ```java
 assertThat(notificationText).contains("testuser@google.com");